Prime Minister's Questions: History

 The style and culture of PMQs has changed gradually over time.
 According to former Speaker Selwyn Lloyd, the now famous disorderly behaviour of MPs during PMQs first arose as a result of the personal animosity between Harold Wilson and Edward Heath; before this PMQs had been lively but comparatively civilised.
 In the past, prime ministers often opted to transfer questions to the relevant minister, and leaders of the opposition did not always take their allocated number of questions in some sessions, sometimes opting not to ask any questions at all.
 This changed during the premiership of Margaret Thatcher, when the prime minister chose not to transfer any questions to other members of her Cabinet, and Labour leader Neil Kinnock began asking more questions than his predecessors.
 His successor, John Smith, established the precedent of always taking his full allocation of questions.

 One of Tony Blair's first acts as prime minister was to replace the two 15-minute sessions with a single 30-minute session on Wednesdays, initially at 3 p.m. but since 2003 at noon.
 The allocated number of questions in each session for the leader of the opposition was doubled from three to six, and the leader of the third-largest party in the Commons was given two questions as opposed to one question beforehand.
 The first PMQs to use this new format took place on 21 May 1997.

+"Question One" asks the prime minister to list their engagements, at this point also the PM reads the names of any police, military or former MPs and Peers who have died since he/she last addressed the house and send messages of congratulations or support ahead of major events.

+The leader of the opposition and other leaders start their questions by saying "May I add my condolence and / or support to the remarks of the prime minister..."